2026-02-22

 We believe cryptographic trust should be:

-- Self-sovereign: anchored in keys you control, stored in your own repository
+- Yours: anchored in keys you control, stored in your own repository

 - Verifiable without trust: anyone can verify without depending on your infrastructure